iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week10_mapbox/W10_mapbox3.md

 # 2. In-Class Exercise
+We are going to spend most of the time on our in-class exercise, which I'm going to leave more open ended today.
 **Deliverables**
 - Starting from an existing map style, play around with changing the water, land, building colors.
-Turn on the 3D building coponenet
+Turn on the 3D building component feature.
-- Add in the 2050 and 2010 predicted floodplains tilesets in from [Lab 8](https://github.com/iamwfx/crs_3850_5850_mapping_countermapping/blob/main/Fall_2022/Week8_mapbox/W8_mapbox2.md) to your map.
+- Add in the 2050 and 2010 predicted floodplains tilesets from [Lab 8](https://github.com/iamwfx/crs_3850_5850_mapping_countermapping/blob/main/Fall_2022/Week8_mapbox/W8_mapbox2.md) to your map using Mapbox studio.
+Style these layers.
 Make sure that they are below the housing layer and that the hierarchy of your flood layers is such that you can see all the layers.
 - Set the opacity of the the entire housing layer to be 0 so that it's not visible:
 <p align='center'>
 <img src="../Images/story_addlayer_invisble.png" width="1000">
 </p>

-- Using the template that you are given in the zip file, create a storymap with the predicted flood plains and housing data (styled only to show public housing).
+- Using the template that you are given in the zip file, create a storymap with the predicted flood plains and housing parcels data.
+       - Style the parcel data only to show public housing.
 - Start with the first "chapter" being the same text description we have been using in our previous flood risk maps, adjusting items like the `title`, `subtitle`, and `byline`.
-  - Make sure we cannot see the housing layer
 - Create another "chapter" that talks about flood-related damages to the [Red Hook Houses](https://en.wikipedia.org/wiki/Red_Hook_Houses).
 You'll have to do some searching online
-  - Show the housing layer
+  - Show the housing layer in this chapter
   - Make sure to include a relevant image and link to it under `chapters[{...,image:XX,..}]`